cryptoTNM/cdashboard/README.md

 ## To Do
 We are planning to integrate other cool features:
-- support for more coin explorers
+- support for more coin explorers (e.g. BTC and ETC)
-- in the HTML overview, select the history periode with a dropdown, now it is 24h and 48h;
+- in the HTML overview, select the history period with a dropdown, now it is 24h and 48h;
 - add a live indication in the Dpos main dashboard, the time until a node will forge
-- strip/crunch the history of the cdashboard.json, e.g. after 48h only 1 entry a week
+- strip/crunch the history of the log (default: cdashboard.json), e.g. after 48h only 1 entry a week
+- create a web interface to maintain the config.json

 ## Donations

-If you like this project and it helps you in your every day work I would greatly appreciate it if you would consider to show some support by donating to one of the below mentioned addresses.
+If you like this Dpos crypto dashboard and it helps you to get organized, we would greatly appreciate it if you would consider to show some support by donating to one of the below mentioned addresses.

 - OXY: 		902564290011692795X
 - LWF: 		2526916071607963001LWF